-During the period from the start of an investigation to Notification of Hearing (this refers to the notification described under Article 50, Paragraph 1 of the Antimonopoly Act [including when these are applied mutatis mutandis pursuant to Article 62, Paragraph 4 of the Antimonopoly Act following the deemed replacement of terms]; hereinafter the same applies.), if the JFTC finds that it is appropriate to apply the Commitment Procedures to the Suspected Violation, the JFTC will issue a Notification of Commitment Procedures to the Suspected Violator.
+During the period from the start of an investigation to Notice of hearing of opinions (this refers to the notice described under Article 50, paragraph (1) of the Antimonopoly Act [including when these are applied mutatis mutandis pursuant to Article 62, Paragraph

+(4) of the Antimonopoly Act following the deemed replacement of terms]; hereinafter the same applies.), the JFTC will issue a Notice of Commitment Procedures to the Suspected Violator, in case the JFTC finds that it is appropriate to apply the Commitment Procedures.

-In order to indicate to the party that has received a Notification of Commitment Procedures (hereinafter referred to as the "Notified Enterprise") how it should eliminate the Suspected Violation or how it should ensure that the violation has been eliminated, that is, what types of Commitment Plan should be prepared, the JFTC will describe in the document of the Notification of Commitment Procedures a summary of the Suspected Violation based on the facts that have been ascertained as of the time of issuing the Notification of Commitment Procedures.
+In order to indicate to the party that has received a Notice of Commitment Procedures (hereinafter referred to as the "Notified Enterprise") how it should eliminate the Suspected Violation or how it should ensure that the violation has been eliminated, in other words, in order to indicate what types of Commitment Plan should be prepared, the JFTC will describe in the document of the Notice of Commitment Procedures an overview of the Suspected Violation based on the facts that have been ascertained as of the time of issuing the Notice of Commitment Procedures.

-Since a Notification of Commitment Procedures does not constitute a determination that the act of the Notified Enterprise violates the provisions of the Antimonopoly Act, it will not include detailed descriptions of the facts or applicable laws or regulations to the same extent as a cease-and-desist order.
+However, since a Notice of Commitment Procedures does not constitute a determination that the act of the Notified Enterprise breached the Antimonopoly Act, it will not include detailed descriptions of the founded facts or application of laws or regulations to the same extent as a cease-and-desist order.

-When the Notified Enterprise makes an Application for Commitment Approval, it needs to make an application within sixty days from the date when it received the Notification of Commitment Procedures pursuant to the provisions of Article 48-3, Paragraph 1 or Article 48-7, Paragraph 1 of the Antimonopoly Act.
+When the Notified Enterprise makes an Application for Commitment Approval, it needs to make an application within sixty days from the date when it received the Notice of Commitment Procedures pursuant to the provisions of Article 48-3, paragraph (1) or Article 48-7, paragraph (1) of the Antimonopoly Act.

-When the Notified Enterprise has made an Application for Commitment Approval, the JFTC will make a judgment as to whether or not the relevant Commitment Plan conforms to the requirements for approval provided in the subparagraphs of Article 48-3, Paragraph 3 or Article 48-7, Paragraph 3 of the Antimonopoly Act (hereinafter collectively referred to as the "Approval Requirements") and will approve the Commitment Plan when the JFTC recognizes that the Commitment Plan conforms to the Approval Requirements.
+After the Notified Enterprise has made an Application for Commitment Approval, the JFTC makes a judgment as to whether or not the relevant Commitment Plan conforms to the requirements for approval provided in both of the items of Article 48-3, paragraph (3) or both of the items of Article 48-7, paragraph (3) of the Antimonopoly Act (hereinafter collectively referred to as the "Approval Requirements") and approves the Commitment Plan when the JFTC recognizes that the Commitment Plan conforms to the Approval Requirements.